 These Neobanks have been disrupting the traditional banking model.
 Neobanks are financial institutions that use this new technology to offer various services.
 These services include savings, loans, credit cards, and peer-to-peer lending.
 They are also known as challenger banks because they provide a cheaper alternative to traditional banks.

 Cybersecurity in Financial Industry

 Cybersecurity is a major concern in the financial industry.
 There has been an increase in phishing, malware, and ransomware.
 The financial sector cyber security market will reach a CAGR of 6% by 2025, driven by growing concerns about cyber attacks and weak cybersecurity.
 Improved cybersecurity will help finance big data analytics, cybercrime prevention, and identity management.

 Regulators are concerned about Fintech’s use in the financial sector.
 Several risks and challenges need to be addressed.
 These include fraudulent transactions, data integrity, privacy, and economic growth.

 Fintech innovations such as blockchain and AI are expected to change the financial industry significantly.
+Additionally, these technological advancements have the potential to revolutionize traditional banking practices.
 Banks have an obligation to adapt these new technologies and applications.
 They will achieve new ways of engaging with customers, monitoring and controlling fraud, increasing efficiency, and reducing costs by applying these technologies.